symfony/symfony-docs/deployment/heroku.rst

 Deploying to Heroku Cloud
 =========================

-This step by step cookbook describes how to deploy a Symfony web application to the Heroku cloud platform.
+This step by step article describes how to deploy a Symfony web application to the Heroku cloud platform.
 Its contents are based on `the original article`_ published by Heroku.